elifesciences/elife-bot/docs/components.md

 ``decider.py`` and ``worker.py`` are console programs with these features in common:

-* Console programs that poll a SWF task list for tasks
+- Console programs that poll a SWF task list for tasks
-* By default they start 10 processes, or you can  specify how many processes to start in the `-f` `--forks` option.
+- By default they start 10 processes, or you can  specify how many processes to start in the `-f` `--forks` option.
-* A log file is used for all processes, ``decider.log`` for decider processes, and ``worker.log`` for worker processes
+- A log file is used for all processes, ``decider.log`` for decider processes, and ``worker.log`` for worker processes
-* The default environment to run in is _dev_ (as specified in the ``settings.py`` file), which you can change with the `-e` `--env` option.
+- The default environment to run in is _dev_ (as specified in the ``settings.py`` file), which you can change with the `-e` `--env` option.
-* They listens for keyboard interrupt to stop polling immediately upon typing _ctrl-c_
+- They listen for keyboard interrupt to stop polling immediately upon typing _ctrl-c_

 Specifically,

 ``decider.py``

-  * Polls for __decision__ tasks.
+- Polls for __decision__ tasks.
 These are created by Amazon SWF as it processes a workflow.
-  * A task is accepted by a ``decider.py`` process, it will get a unique token for that __DecisionTask__
+- A task is accepted by a ``decider.py`` process, it will get a unique token for that __DecisionTask__
-  * The __workflowType name__ is extracted from the decision task JSON.
+- The __workflowType name__ is extracted from the decision task JSON.
-  * It loads (or attempt to load) a workflow class of that name from the **/workflow** folder.
+- It loads (or attempt to load) a workflow class of that name from the ``/workflow`` folder.
-  * The workflow definition will help it decide what activity to schedule next, or determine whether the workflow is completed.
+- The workflow definition will help it decide what activity to schedule next, or determine whether the workflow is completed.
-  * Data is passed using the _input_ variable
+- Data is passed using the _input_ variable
-  * It returns the token and a decision to SWF
+- It returns the token and a decision to SWF

 ``worker.py``

-  * Polls for __activity__ tasks.
+- Polls for __activity__ tasks.
 These are added to the workflow's execution history by a decider.
-  * A task is accepted by a ``worker.py`` process, it will get a unique token for that __ActivityTask__
+- A task is accepted by a ``worker.py`` process, it will get a unique token for that __ActivityTask__
-  * The __activityType name__ is extracted from the activity task JSON.
+- The __activityType name__ is extracted from the activity task JSON.
-  * It loads an activity class from the **/activity** folder, and calls the **do_activity()** method
+- It loads an activity class from the ``/activity`` folder, and calls the ``do_activity()`` method
-  * Data is passed using the _input_ variable
+- Data is passed using the _input_ variable
-  * If do_activity() returns True, it returns the token to SWF stating the activity as Completed.
+- If ``do_activity()`` returns True, it returns the token to SWF stating the activity as Completed.
-  * If do_activity() returns False, it returns the token to SWF and that the activity Failed.
+- If ``do_activity()`` returns False, it returns the token to SWF and that the activity Failed.
-  * Other return values, such as None, will cause the activity to remain open until it times out.
+- Other return values, such as None, will cause the activity to remain open until it times out.
-  * Activities that time out are typically run again, depending on the particular workflow.
+- Activities that time out are typically run again, depending on the particular workflow.

 ### Workflow starters

 To start a workflow execution, you signal Amazon SWF to start one.
 In eLife bot, there's generally one starter for each type of workflow, and the code is found in the ``starter`` folder.
-Although starting a workflow execution is as simple as one line of ``boto`` code, the starters are built to understand different running environment (dev and live), handle some basic errors, set some workflow execution defaults, and pass data to the workflow execution.
+Although starting a workflow execution is as simple as one line of ``boto`` code, the starters are built to understand the different running environments (_dev_ and _live_), handle some basic errors, set some workflow execution defaults, and pass data to the workflow execution.

 The starter classes can be run as command-line apps, and are also imported by cron starters to start scheduled workflows.
-For the latter reason, the naming of the files and classes follow a specific pattern.

 For example, to start a Ping workflow execution on the live environment from the eLife bot root directory: